-Here are just a few of our recent studio art graduates, from the Class of 2000 to the present day.
-If you are looking for earlier classes, go to this page.
-If you’re looking for recent art history graduates, go here.
+Below on this page are just a few of our recent studio art graduates, from the Class of 2000 to the present day.
+OR, if you are looking for earlier classes, go to this page.
+And, click here if you’re looking for…

 We’d love to hear from you.
 Drop us a line and tell us what you’re up to!
 Complete our Alumni Update Form to share your news and contact info.